Tietoevry-Create/Green-code-ai-Extension/README.md

    - Steps to reproduce the bug.
    - Expected behavior.
    - Actual behavior.
-   - Screenshots or screen recordings (if applicable).
+   - Screenshots or screen recordings (if applicable).u
    - Your operating system, browser version, and project version.

 3. **Submit the issue**: Once you've filled out all the necessary information, submit the issue.